 Aruni, Senior Life Coach and Program Advisor for the Kripalu Healthy Living programs, is a certified professional-level Kripalu Yoga teacher.
 She has been teaching in a variety of diverse venues for more than 35 years and has been on the Kripalu faculty for more than 20.
 Author of Recovering My Voice: A Memoir of Chaos, Spirituality, and Hope, and her latest book, Already Home: Stories of a Seeker, Aruni has also developed the Kripalu coaching methodology, based in presence and right action.

-Hilary currently serves as the Dean of the Kripalu School of Ayurveda and has 12 years of experience in teaching Ayurvedic daily living tools and Ayurvedic therapy techniques.
+Hilary Garivaltis, founder and former Dean of the Kripalu School of Ayurveda, has more than 12 years of experience teaching Ayurveda.
 She received her training at the New England Institute of Ayurvedic Medicine with advanced training in India from the Rishikesh College of Ayurveda and the Jiva Institute.
-She continues to train with the world’s leading teachers in the United States and in India.
+She continues to train with the world’s leading teachers in the United States and in India. www.hilarygarivaltis.com

-Portland Portland is the creator, host, and producer of the Kripalu Perspectives podcast series.
-She's also is the creator, host, and executive producer of What’s the Alternative?, a series of 52 half-hour talk shows about natural and alternative forms of healing the body-mind on Veria Living TV, a natural health channel on DISH, FiOS, and Frontier.
-For 14 years, Portland’s been investigating natural health and healing as a host, reporter, writer, and producer.
+Portland is the creator, host, and producer of the Kripalu Perspectives podcast series.
+She's also is the creator, host, and executive producer of What’s the Alternative?, a series of 52 half-hour talk shows about natural and alternative forms of healing the body-mind that aired on Veria Living TV, a natural health channel on DISH, FiOS, and Frontier.
+For more than 15 years, Portland’s been investigating natural health and healing as a host, reporter, writer, and producer.
 She's been an alternative medicine correspondent for Oxygen, a health reporter for The American Consumer on PBS, and was the creator, host, and executive producer of Journeys Into Healing on Wisdom Television.
-She produced for HealthWeek and Healing Quest on PBS and was a medical producer for WCVB-TV (Boston’s ABC News affiliate).
+She produced for HealthWeek and Healing Quest on PBS, has done natural-health reporting for WGBH-TV, and was a medical producer for WCVB-TV (Boston’s ABC News affiliate).
 She’s also covered the subject as a freelance writer for Body + Soul, Alternative Medicine, and Spa magazines.
-Portland currently lives in Los Angeles and produces other natural health programming for Veria Living TV.
+Portland currently lives in Boston, where she produces documentaries and also works as an actor and voice-over talent.

-Annie is an integrative dietitian, author, and certified professional-level Kripalu Yoga teacher.
-She is a former director of the osteoporosis awareness program at the Massachusetts Department of Public Health.
-For more than 10 years, Annie has advocated science-based mind-body health in the national media, at conferences and workshops, and through her book, Every Bite Is Divine.
+Annie is Lead Nutritionist at Kripalu.
+Author of the award-winning Every Bite Is Divine, she is also an integrative dietitian and a Kripalu Yoga teacher.
+Annie is the former director of the Osteoporosis Awareness Program at the Massachusetts Department of Public Health.
+For nearly 20 years, she has been an advocate for science-based mind-body health in the national media, at conferences and workshops, and through her writing.
+She knits, cooks, gardens, and writes. www.everybiteisdivine.com

 Susan graduated from Case Western Reserve University School of Medicine, completing her residency in family practice.
 From 1996 to 2007, Susan worked at the Center for Mind-Body Medicine in Washington, DC, where she developed and participated in professional training programs in mind-body medicine and nutrition.
 Since January 2008, she has been teaching and providing consultations at Kripalu Center.
 She also works with individuals and groups in her private practice in Great Barrington, Massachusetts, focusing on prevention and treatment through mindful living, lifestyle changes, and effective natural therapies.